nomin709/analysis_for_recipes/README.md

 - n_estimators: 150
 - min_samples_split: 3

-Train RMSE (Best Model): 3.2974
+Train RMSE (Best Model): 3.32
-Test RMSE (Best Model): 3.9237
+Test RMSE (Best Model): 3.93

-The final model performed better than the baseline model, as indicated by the increase in RMSE score for the final model comapred to our initial baseline model.
+The final model performed better than the baseline model, as indicated by the increase in RMSE score for the final model compared to our initial baseline model.

 ## Fairness Analysis

-For the fairness analysis, we will assess if our final model is fair among recipes with lower average ratings and high average ratings.
-We are trying to determine if our model perform worse for low rated recipes than it does for high rated recipes.
-To evaluate this, we performed a permutation test and examined the result of the difference in RMSE between the two groups.
+We will perform a fairness analysis to determine if our final model is fair in predicting the number of steps (`n_steps`) for recipes with low average ratings compared to those with high average ratings.
+Specifically, we aim to assess whether the model performs worse for low-rated recipes than for high-rated recipes.
+For this analysis, we will conduct a permutation test and examine the difference in RMSE between the two groups.

-To run the permutation test, we created a new column `low_rating` that indicates whether a recipe is low rated or high rated.
-We categorized the recipes by their average rating with a threshold of 4 where recipes with average rating less than 4 is classified as low rated, and if the average rating is greater than or equal to 4, recipe is classified as high rated.

 **Null Hypothesis:** Our model is fair.
-Its RMSE for low rated recipes and high rated recipes are roughly the same, and any differences are due to random chance.
+Its RMSE for low-rated and high-rated recipes are roughly the same, with any differences being due to random chance.

 **Alternative Hypothesis:** Our model is unfair.
-Its RMSE for low rated recipes is lower than its RMSE for high rated recipes.
+Its RMSE for low-rated recipes is lower than its RMSE for high-rated recipes.

-**Test Statistics:**  Absolute difference in RMSE scores (low rated recipes - high rated recipes)
+**Test Statistics:**  Difference in RMSE between low-rated and high-rated recipes (low rated recipes - high rated recipes)

 **Significance Level:** 0.05

+To run the permutation test, we created a new column `low_rating` to classify recipes based on their average ratings.
+Recipes with an average rating of less than 4 were classified as low-rated, and those with an average rating of 4 or higher were classified as high-rated.
+We then shuffle the `low_rating` column for 1000 times to collect 1000 simulating differences in the two distributions as described in the test statistic.

 <iframe
   src='assets/fairness_emp.html'